pyg-team/pytorch_geometric/docs/source/tutorial/neighborloader.rst

 Here's a simplified step-by-step process:

 Node Selection: Given a large graph, NeighborLoader batchsize = 1, you start with a node you want to compute representations for.
-This node is referred to as the "center" node.
+This node is referred to as the "target" node.

-Sampling: This neighborhood consists of nodes directly connected to the center node (its neighbors).
+Sampling: This neighborhood consists of nodes directly connected to the target node (its neighbors).
 Instead of considering all neighbors, which can be computationally expensive for large graphs, you perform random sampling.
 You select a fixed number of neighbors from the neighborhood.
 This subset is known as the "sampled neighbors."

 Aggregation: The information from these sampled neighbors is then aggregated in some way, like GraphSAGE Layer in the following example.

-Representation Update: The aggregated information is used to update the representation of the center node.
+Representation Update: The aggregated information is used to update the representation of the target node.
 This updated representation incorporates information from a limited set of neighbors.

 Small graph example
 --------------------